Risk Factors Dashboard

 -Hover to see similar sentence in last filing

 Item 1A.
 Risk Factors; Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations; and Notes 1 and 15 to the Consolidated Financial Statements.
-In addition, detailed information on the Company's performance regarding environmental matters and goals, including the Company's annual ESG Report, is accessible through the Science & Sustainability webpage at www.dow.com/sustainability.
+Management's Discussion and Analysis of Financial Condition and Results of Operations; and Notes 1 and 14 to the Consolidated Financial Statements.
+In addition, detailed information on the Company's performance regarding environmental matters and goals, including the Company's annual INtersections Report, is accessible through the Science & Sustainability webpage at www.dow.com/sustainability.
 Dow's website and its content are not deemed incorporated by reference into this report.

 HUMAN CAPITAL

-Dow’s ambition – to be the most innovative, customer-centric, inclusive and sustainable materials science company in the world - starts with people.
+Dow’s ambition – to be the most innovative, customer-centric, inclusive and sustainable materials science company in the world – starts with people.
 Dow employees create innovative and sustainable materials science solutions to advance the world.
-Every answer starts with asking the right questions.
-This is why the diverse, dedicated Dow team collaborates with customers and other stakeholders to find solutions to the world's toughest challenges.
+Every answer starts with asking the right questions, which is why the diverse, dedicated Dow team collaborates with customers and other stakeholders to find solutions to the world's toughest challenges.
 The Company's values of Respect for People, Integrity and Protecting Our Planet are fundamental beliefs that are ingrained in each action taken, can never be compromised and are the foundation of the Company's Code of Conduct.

 The Company is dedicated to employee health and safety and is invested in fostering a culture of inclusion and continuous learning while supporting its employees through its Total Rewards plans and programs to ensure all Dow employees are respected, valued and encouraged to make their fullest contribution.